Ride on Time: Miming

-Sales
+Chart performance

 "Ride on Time" entered the UK singles chart at number 28 in the week of 12 August 1989.
 Boosted by demand for the import, it reached number one in its fifth week, on 3 September 1989.
 It topped the chart for six weeks and became the UK's bestselling single of 1989.
 Black Box were surprised by the success; Limoni said they had expected at best to sell 1,000 copies to be played in clubs.

 "Ride on Time" reached number one in Iceland and Ireland, number two in Sweden and Greece, and entered the top ten in Austria, Belgium, Finland, France, Italy, Norway, Spain, Switzerland and West Germany.
 It reached number four on the Eurochart Hot 100, a chart based on the singles charts of 17 European countries.
 In Australia and New Zealand, "Ride on Time" reached number two.
 In the United States, it reached number 39 on the Dance Club Play chart.
 As of 2018, "Ride on Time" had been streamed over nine million times on Spotify.
 It is certified gold in Sweden, silver in France and platinum in Australia and the UK.